Frenvius/disneyland-mods/BepInEx/plugins/Advize-PlantEverything/README.md

         Advize_PlantEverything.dll
 ```
 #### In multiplayer environments:
-It is strongly recommended you install the mod on the server, though it is not required for all settings and features.
-Other connected clients are encouraged to use the mod as well, but that too is not a requirement.
+In order for all settings to work reliably, install the mod on the server (if dedicated) and every connected client.
+Even if not installed on the server and all clients, clients with the mod will still be able to place the additional resources added by the mod.

 ## Compatibility
 Here you'll find info about known mod conflicts and possible solutions.